cchanging/asterinas/test/benchmark/README.md

 ### Step 4: Update the CI Configuration

-Asterinas employs GitHub Actions for continuous integration (CI) to automatically execute benchmark collection every day.
+Astros employs GitHub Actions for continuous integration (CI) to automatically execute benchmark collection every day.
 To incorporate the new benchmark into the CI pipeline, it is necessary to update `<bench_suite>/<bench_job>` within the `.github/benchmarks.yml` file.

 ```yaml
 strategy: